Woman on her phone with text "engage more B2B buyers"

 This means that they are in a unique position to market products and services that matter to their followers.

-So, while it might seem unusual to leverage B2B influencers for marketing campaigns, these are the go-to experts in their field for hundreds, and even thousands, of followers.
+B2B influencers are the go-to experts in their field for hundreds, even thousands, of followers.

-The bottom line?
-Revenue teams can win with B2B influencer marketing, and we’re going to tell you how.
+Revenue teams ***can* win with B2B influencer marketing**.
+Here's how.

-Why does influencer marketing matter for B2B revenue teams?
+Why B2B influencer marketing matters for revenue teams

 B2B influencer maketing benefits

-This trend has crossed over to the B2B world with experts and operators alike sharing their work knowledge publicly and frequently on social media.
-Hence, becoming influencers in their domain of expertise and garnering a strong following from their (social) peers.
+This trend has crossed into B2B, with experts and operators sharing their knowledge publicly and frequently on social media.
+They become influencers in their domain and garner a strong following from their peers.

 This has in turn impacted the B2B buying process.

 Only 17% of the B2B buyers’ journey is spent in interactions with sales representatives, according to Gartner.
-Generational differences have also increased skepticism of the sales process, with 44% of millennials preferring no interaction with a sales rep at all.
+Generational differences have increased skepticism of sales, with 44% of millennials preferring no interaction with a sales rep.

 The B2B Buyers Survey Report 2021 notes that when researching new solutions, the factors that most influence B2B buyers are: